| Internet-Draft | pcaplinktype | December 2025 |

 Description: Provides a very short description.¶

-Reference: Indicates an authoritative the document reference for the LinkType or a requester reference.¶
+Reference: Indicates an authoritative document reference for the LinkType or a requester reference.¶

-The initial version of the registry is provided in Section 3.2.1.
-In each case here, the reference should be to [TCPDUMP] and the RFC number to be assigned to this document, which is not repeated each time.¶
+The initial version of the registry is provided in Section 2.2.1.
+In each case here, the reference should be set to [TCPDUMP] and the RFC number to be assigned to this document, which is not repeated each time.¶

-The initial values table is based upon the Link type list maintained by libpcap, and published on [TCPDUMP].¶
+The initial contents of the table are based upon the link-layer header type list maintained by libpcap, and published on [TCPDUMP].
+The change controller for all initial entries that have no other reference is linktype@tcpdump.org.¶

-LinkType values 147 to 162 named LINKTYPE_RESERVED_xx were originally reserved for Private Use.
-Their use is Deprecated in favour of the values in the 65001-65535 range.¶
+LinkType values 147 to 162 named LINKTYPE_RESERVED_xx were originally reserved for Experimental/Private Use, and that use continues to be supported.
+However, new private use cases should use the values in the 65001-65535 range.¶

-In general, Private Use values should never leak out of the entity that uses it.
-As the First Come First Served range is large and easily obtained, official values are recommended.¶
+In general, Experimental Use values should never leak out of the entity that uses it.
+As the FCFS range is large and easily obtained, official values are recommended.¶

-There is often an associated DLT value which is often identical in value, but not universally so.
-DLT values are associated with specific operation system captures, and are operating system specific, and are thus not subject to standardization.¶
+There is often an associated Data Link Type (DLT) value which is often identical in value, but not universally so.
+DLT values are associated with specific operating systems, and the numerical values for some of them are operating system specific, and are thus not subject to standardization.¶

 This is the initial table for the registry:¶